 Will a VPN slow down my Edge browsing?

 VPNs add overhead due to encryption and routing, so you may see slower speeds.
 The impact depends on your base internet speed, server distance, and protocol.
 Generally, optimized servers and modern protocols minimize slowdowns.
+How to setup vpn on edgerouter x with OpenVPN client, server, and site-to-site options for EdgeRouter X 2026

 Can I watch Netflix or other streaming services with Edge VPN?